Solid-state platform for cooperative quantum dynamics driven by correlated emission: Master equation

-From Fig.~\ref{Fig2}(a) it is clear that spatial decay of the coherent Ising coupling~\eqref{coherentJznondissvs} (green curve), which is controlled by the wavelength $\lambda_{exc}$, is very rapid compared to the first term on the right-side of Eq.~\eqref{coherentJnondissvs} (red curve).
-Therefore, we set $J_{z}=0$ as it does not play a substantial role in the quantum dynamics we are interested in.
+Figure~\ref{Fig2}(a) shows clearly that spatial decay of the coherent Ising coupling~\eqref{coherentJznondissvs} (green curve), which is controlled by the wavelength $\lambda_{exc}$, is very rapid compared to the first term on the right-side of Eq.~\eqref{coherentJnondissvs} (red curve).
+Therefore, we set $J^{z}=0$ as it does not play a substantial role in the quantum dynamics we are interested in.
 Figure~\ref{Fig2}(a) shows also that the strength of the first term on the right-side of Eq.~\eqref{coherentJnondissvs} (red curve), whose decay is controlled by the wavelength $\lambda$, is much larger than the second term on the right-hand side of Eq.~\eqref{coherentJnondissvs} (blue curve), which scales with the wavelength $\lambda'$.
 We therefore retain only the first term on the right-side of Eq.~\eqref{coherentJnondissvs} and take the limit $e^{-\frac{2d}{\lambda}} \rightarrow 1$, which allows to rewrite Eq.~\eqref{coherentJnondissvs} as

 As shown by the inset of Fig.~\ref{Fig2}(b), Eq.~\eqref{newJ} (solid red curve) is a good approximation of Eq.~\eqref{coherentJnondissvs} (dashed red curve) within the selected parameter regime.
 Therefore, Eq.~\eqref{masterfull1} can be rewritten as